dylanrenwick/Clam/README.md

 | - Logical OR operator, concatenates given arguments with the '||' operator
-: - Equality operator, concatenates given arguments with the '==' operator ; - Consume the next token as an array, return the product of the array ` - Consume the next token 'a' as a predicate, consume the token after it 'b' as an array.
+: - Equality operator, concatenates given arguments with the '==' operator ; - Consume the next token as an array, return the product of the array
+\ - Consume the next token as an array, return the sum of the array ` - Consume the next token 'a' as a predicate, consume the token after it 'b' as an array.
 For each item 'q' from 'b', replace it with 'a(q)'
 { - Consume the next token, return the item at index 0 in its value } - Consume the next token, reverse it and return the item at index 0 in its value